tomakita/RetroCheck/example/README.md

 From `/example`, run `docker-compose up -d`.
 This starts the memcached and Redis containers that the example system depends on.
 Then start `example-app` by running `./gradlew bootRun` (or in an IDE), and run the test in `example-testdriver` by running `./gradlew test` (or in an IDE).

+The example uses the `retrocheck.convenience` library, so this document is written under the assumption that you're using that library.

 ## Overview of `example-app`

 On `/userstatus`, UserStatusService serves requests for a user's status -- whether or not a user is logged in.
 UserStatusService does this by querying memcached with the user's ID.